mjoyceGR/MESA2HYDRO/README.md

 ## Installation via Pip

-MESA2HYDRO is also theoretically available via pip:
+MESA2HYDRO is also theoretically available via pip, but this will not be updated as frequently as the git repo:

 	pip install MESA2HYDRO